Inviting Visitors from Abroad: The B-2 visitor visa

 - Passport photos (for details on specifications, please click here).
 Some Embassies will require these to be uploaded in advance of the appointment, and some will take their own photos as part of the appointment.

 - “Evidence which shows the purpose of the trip, intent to depart the United States, and arrangements made to cover the costs of the trip.
-It is impossible to specify the exact form the documentation should take since applicants’ circumstances vary greatly.” (examples – original bank statements; travel itineraries)
+It is impossible to specify the exact form the documentation should take since applicants’ circumstances vary greatly.” (examples – proof of ties to your home country such as property deeds, proof of employment, original bank statements; travel itineraries)

 - “Those applicants who do not have sufficient funds to support themselves while in the U.S. must present convincing evidence that an interested person will provide support.”
 (Provide a letter and bank statement)